 Like a lot of pre-Christian temples, there can be remarkably advanced understandings of how the equinoxes worked, the movement of the sun etc. Think of Stonehenge in the UK, Newgrange in Ireland, the Egyptian pyramids.
 Interestingly, if you add up all of the steps that run up each side of the Kukulcan Temple and add the single step at the top, you get the number 365.
 All very interesting!

-This incredible site features other wonderful buildings like the The Osario Pyramid, the Grand Ballcourt and El Caracol Observatory.
+This incredible site features other wonderful buildings like The Osario Pyramid, the Grand Ballcourt and El Caracol observatory.
 These and numerous other structures have been preserved and restored by the Instituto Nacional de Archeological – the national Mexican agency that protects historical sites.

-The famous archaeologist Edward Herbert Thompson undertook a dredging exercise of the sink hole from 1904 to 1910.
-In the course of this excavation many artifacts were recovered like gold, jade, pottery and human remains with skeletal wounds consistent with human sacrifice.
+The famous archaeologist Edward Herbert Thompson undertook a dredging exercise of the sinkhole from 1904 to 1910.
+In the course of this excavation, many artefacts were recovered as gold, jade, pottery and human remains with skeletal wounds consistent with human sacrifice.
 The items recovered during this scientific excavation are at The Peabody Museum at Harvard University.